 There are several good hotels on the island, but arguably the finest is the Port Charlotte Hotel over on the eastern side.
 A whitewashed stone hostelry with stunning coastal views, it offers comfortable rooms, excellent local food – lobster, crab, oyster, lamb, beef and game – and the last word in cosy bars.

 Here open fires, local musicians and a vast collection of single malts provide Islay in microcosm, and the snuggest of refuges from the winter winds sweeping in from the north Atlantic.

-Getting there: Flybe flies from Glasgow (about 25 minutes) twice a day, once a day at weekends; www.flybe.com.
+Getting there: Flybe flies from Glasgow (about 25 minutes), once a day at weekends; www.flybe.com.
 It’s a two-hour ferry crossing from the mainland; see www.calmac.co.uk for timetables and full details.